cozy/cozy-client-js/README.md

 Licence
 -------

-Cozy API is developed by Cozy Cloud and distributed under the [MIT][MIT].
+cozy-client-js is developed by Cozy Cloud and distributed under the [MIT][MIT].